 The preliminary hearing isn’t a full trial.
 The judge doesn’t decide if you’re guilty but instead determines if there’s probable cause for the charges against you to move forward.

-Your lawyer can strive to show there isn’t probable cause.
-This also is an opportunity for your lawyer to push for reduced charges or Accelerated Rehabilitative Disposition.
+Your Bucks County criminal lawyer can strive to show there isn’t probable cause.
+This is an opportunity for your lawyer to push for reduced charges or Accelerated Rehabilitative Disposition.

 Arraignment